BrittaRude/BrittaRude.github.io/_posts/2020-07-08-britta-rude-site-launched.md

 <img src="/images/Aguablanca.jpg" alt="aguablanca School" style="max-width:50%;"/>

 Only 63 % of all people above 15 years old are literate in low-income countries, compared to 95 % in upper-middle income countries ([World Bank Data ](https://data.worldbank.org/indicator/SE.ADT.LITR.ZS?most_recent_value_desc=true)).
 The WHO characterizes 35 % of children in the World's lowest income quintile as plagued by malnutrition, compared to 16 % in the highest quintile ([Joint child malnutrition estimates](https://www.who.int/data/gho/data/themes/topics/joint-child-malnutrition-estimates-unicef-who-wb)).
+Only 71 % of the World's population used safely managed drinking water in 2017, and 3 billion people lacked basic handwashing facilities with soap and water at home in 2017 ([WHO - Water, sanitation and hygiene](https://www.who.int/data/gho/data/themes/topics/joint-child-malnutrition-estimates-unicef-who-wb)). in 2016, 49.3 % of women between 30 and 34 years old stated to have experiencied intimate partner violence, compared to 7.6 % in Ukraine.
+All this is only a glimpse of all the different forms that inequality manifests itself.

+Through this website I want to make a little contribution to bringing light on all the different forms and ways that inequality populates our world, and hope to raise awareness about it.
+What is inequality, how does it evolve, what are its consequences, and how can we address it?
+How can we create a better world, in which we all care more about each other?